 Window Replacement Plan 2018, Part 2: New Construction Windows vs Replacement Windows

 What’s in a name?
-It’s the age-old question that reminds us that what we call something can change the way we think about it.
-For example, homeowners planning to replace their windows with Pella products can easily get hung up on the difference between “new construction” windows and “replacement” windows.
+It’s the timeless question that reminds us that what we call something can change the way we think about it.
+For instance, homeowners planning to replace their windows with Pella products can easily get hung up on the difference between “new construction” windows and “replacement” windows.

 Understanding the Jargon

-New construction windows are used as part of new Casper construction projects and are typically designed differently from replacement windows.
-Because they’re built to be properly installed right into a new construction opening, these windows typically include a nail flange (or nail fin) that attaches to the new construction where a window frame doesn’t already exist.
+New construction windows are installed as part of new Casper construction projects and are typically designed differently from replacement windows.
+Because they’re designed to be properly installed right into a new construction frame, these windows typically include a nail flange (or nail fin) that attaches to the new construction where a window frame doesn’t currently exist.
 While new construction windows can be used in a remodel project, the project would most likely need a lot more work in removing existing materials to expose the studs.
 That’s where replacement windows come in.

 Replacement windows, as the name implies, are meant to replace windows in built spaces.
 Also known as retrofit windows, these windows are developed to allow Casper contractors to place the window without having to tear the existing walls down to the studs or remove any other exterior materials.